-Client Success Story | Driving Your Career | Linking Up
+Client Success Story | Driving Your Career | Employer of the Month

 To join the monthly newsletter mailing list click here.

-20 Booths Remaining for the 17th Annual Youth Hiring Fair
+Limited Booths Remaining for the 17th Annual Youth Hiring Fair

 The City of Calgary Youth Employment Centre would like to extend an invitation for your organization to participate in the 17th Annual Youth Hiring Fair taking place on Tuesday, April 21st, 2015 at the Big Four Building, Stampede Park.

 Over 5,000 youth between the ages of 15-24 are expected to attend this event, representing a variety of skill and educational levels.

 Register today - limited booths remain!

 We look forward to having your organization take part in this event!